maig1510/rd-python-industrial-automation-labs/lab03_solar_flare/README.md

 This project implements an **ETL (Extract–Transform–Load) pipeline** that collects solar flare data from NASA’s DONKI API, processes it, and stores it in a MariaDB database.

 The pipeline runs continuously and periodically updates the dataset with new records.

+### Solar Flare Guide
+Flares happen when the powerful magnetic fields in and around the sun reconnect.
+They're usually associated with active regions, often seen as sun spots, where the magnetic fields are strongest.
+Flares are classified according to their strength.
+The smallest ones are B-class, followed by C, M and X, the largest.
+Similar to the Richter scale for earthquakes, each letter represents a ten-fold increase in energy output.
+So an X is 10 times an M and 100 times a C. Within each letter class, there is a finer scale from 1 to 9.
+C-class flares are too weak to noticeably affect Earth.
+M-class flares can cause brief radio blackouts at the poles and minor radiation storms that might endanger astronauts.
+Although X is the last letter, there are flares more than 10 times the power of an X1, so X-class flares can go higher than 9.
+The most powerful flare on record was in 2003, during the last solar maximum.
+It was so powerful that it overloaded the sensors measuring it.
+They cut-out at X17, and the flare was later estimated to be about X45.
+A powerful X-class flare like that can create long lasting radiation storms, which can harm satellites and even give airline passengers, flying near the poles, small radiation doses.
+X flares also have the potential to create global transmission problems and world-wide blackouts.

+**Credits:** _NASA/Goddard Space Flight Center_

 ---